 On existing systems, you can pick your own resource group when enabling Backup to Cloud for the first time.
 If you enable Backup to Cloud when Cloud Volumes ONTAP is deployed, Cloud Manager creates the resource group for you and you cannot change it.

 At the top of Cloud Manager, click Backup, select a volume, select a backup, and then restore data from the backup to a new volume.

 Read the following requirements to make sure that you have a supported configuration before you start backing up volumes to Azure Blob storage.

 Backup to Cloud is supported in all Azure regions where Cloud Volumes ONTAP is supported.

-A subscription through the Azure Marketplace is required before you enable Backup to Cloud.
+For Backup to Cloud PAYGO licensing, a subscription through the Azure Marketplace is required before you enable Backup to Cloud.
+Billing for Backup to Cloud is done through this subscription.
 You can subscribe from the Details & Credentials page of the working environment wizard.